tetracorp/k240/docs/_posts/2014-05-08-this-project.md

 ---
 layout: post
-title: "About This Project"
+title: "About this project"
 categories: about
 ---

-Exploring K240 is a project to disassemble and decipher the undocumented game mechanics of K240, the space exploration game released on Commodore Amiga in 1994.
+_Exploring K240_ is a project to disassemble and analyze the executable and data files of _K240_, an asteroid mining simulation game released for the Commodore Amiga in 1994 by Gremlin Graphics.

-### Why explore K240?
-K240 was one of my favourite Amiga games of all time.
-Despite a heavy game manual, many of the game's underlying rules or mechanics were a complete mystery to the player.
-How much damage does each weapon do?
-How many hit points does each building have?

-Twenty years later, this project sets out to find those answers.
+This project began in 2014, twenty years after the game's original release.
+Its primary goal is to discover K240's numerous undocumented game mechanics, many of which were never revealed to the player despite the game's heavy manual.

+This website also serves as a reference site for information on the game in general.

 ### What can we learn?

 The biggest questions this projects seeks to answer:

 1. How does ship combat work?
 (How do ships choose their targets, how